infinit/memo/website/templates/pages/docs/src/markdown/reference.md

 The process of delegation is performed in two steps.
 The first is to create the passport with the `--allow-create-passport` flag:

 ```
-$> infinit-passport --create --as alice --network cluster --user bob --allow-create-passport --push
+$> infinit passport --create --as alice --network cluster --user bob --allow-create-passport --push
 Locally created passport "alice/cluster: bob".
 ```

 The second is to register the user's public key.

-**IMPORTANT**: This can only be done once you have created a volume on the network as you will be required to mount the volume and use the _infinit-acl_ binary to register the user.
+**IMPORTANT**: This can only be done once you have created a volume on the network as you will be required to mount the volume and use the _infinit acl_ binary to register the user.

 ```
-$> infinit-acl --register --network cluster --user bob --path /path/to/mountpoint
+$> infinit acl --register --network cluster --user bob --path /path/to/mountpoint
 ```

 Bob can now [fetch the new passport](#receive-a-passport), at which point he will in turn be able to [issue passports](#create-a-passport) for other users to connect to the network.